 Permits

-The Fastest Permit Types to Close โ€” What Toronto Contractors Should Prioritize
+The Fastest Permit Types to Close — What Contractors Should Prioritize

-April 1, 2026 ยท 5 min read
+April 1, 2026 · 5 min read

 Two Permit Streams, Very Different Timelines

-Toronto's permit system runs on two tracks.
-Building permits cover structural work โ€” additions, new builds, changes to the building envelope, anything that requires a zoning review or sign-off from multiple disciplines.
+Most city permit systems run on two tracks — Toronto and NYC included.
+Building / general construction permits cover structural work — additions, new builds, changes to the building envelope, anything that requires a zoning review or sign-off from multiple disciplines.
 Trade permits cover plumbing, drain, HVAC, mechanical, and electrical work.
-They're reviewed by a single inspector in a single discipline, and they move much faster.
+They're reviewed within a single discipline, and they move much faster.

 What "Permit Issued" Actually Means